knight-lang/knight-lang/specs.md

 ### `SET(unchanged, integer, integer, coerce)` {#fn-set}
 The return value of this function depends on its first argument's type:

-- **`String`**: Returns a new string where the substring of the first argument, starting at the second argument with length of the third argument, is replaced by the fourth argument coerced to a string..
+- **`String`**: Returns a new string where the substring of the first argument, starting at the second argument with length of the third argument, is replaced by the fourth argument coerced to a string.
 It is **undefined behaviour** for either the second or third arguments to be negative, or their sum to be larger than the length of the string.
-- **`List`**: Returns a new list where the sublist of the first argument, starting at the second argument with length of the third argument, is replaced by the fourth argument coerced to a list..
+- **`List`**: Returns a new list where the sublist of the first argument, starting at the second argument with length of the third argument, is replaced by the fourth argument coerced to a list.
 It is **undefined behaviour** for either the second or third arguments to be negative, or their sum to be larger than the length of the list.
 - **All other types**: **undefined behaviour**.

 To put it in plainer terms, `SET` is used to replace the substring/sublist at the range `[start, start+length)` with the fourth argument, with it being **undefined behaviour** for any part of the range to not be fully contained within the original list.